ahmedbadawy4/terraform-infrastructure/README.md

 2- Use the official terraform EKS module to get more variety and more customization.

 3- Configured Multiple IAM roles with different levels of permissions (depend on each team's requirements).

+4- protect aster branch "Protected branches are available to Pro, Team, and Enterprise users"